Skip to Content

 Fleas Are Disease Carriers

 They would not want you to panic, so at least they can suck blood peacefully.
-The truth is that they, not just nuisance pests, they are also dangerous.
+The truth is that they are not just nuisance pests, they are also dangerous.
 This is because fleas are known to be transmitters of disease.
 We have listed below some of the diseases that fleas are known to pass on to humans.

-1. Tungiasis - This is an inflammatory skin disease that is transmitted by the sand fleas.
-The sand flea is also known by the name burrowing flea, or chigger flea.
+1. Tungiasis - This is an inflammatory skin disease that is transmitted by sand fleas.
+The sand flea is also known by the name burrowing flea or chigger flea.
 This usually affects the feet, because sand fleas have limited jumping ability and can only attach themselves to that part of the body.
 Most cases of this disease are reported in tropical regions such as the Caribbean, Central America, and the West Indies, but later cases have increased in the United States due to increased travel.
-To minimize risks of getting this disease, wear shoes instead of sandals when walking in sandy areas in these affected regions.
-The symptoms a lesion that can be described as a white patch with a black dot.
+To minimize the risks of getting this disease, wear shoes instead of sandals when walking in sandy areas in these affected regions.
+The symptom is a lesion that can be described as a white patch with a black dot.
 This lesion can be painful and very itchy, and in some cases, it turns red and swollen.
 In some cases, there may be no symptoms.

-2. Tularemia - This is a disease that can inflict people and animals.
+2. Tularemia - This is a disease that can affect people and animals.
 Tularemia is a potentially serious illness that is common in North America.
 It can be transferred to people via flea or tick bites, skin contact with infected animals, drinking water that has been contaminated, or laboratory exposure.
 The signs and symptoms would depend on how the bacteria enter the body.
-In an ulceroglandular tularemia, there is a high fever, skin ulcer at the site where the bacteria entered the body, and swelling of the regional lymph glands.
+In Ulceroglandular tularemia, there is a high fever, skin ulcer at the site where the bacteria entered the body, and swelling of the regional lymph glands.
 Glandular tularemia features the same signs and symptoms.
 Another form of tularemia, pneumonic tularemia, is the most dangerous of all.
 Symptoms are difficulty in breathing, chest pains, and cough.

 3. Plague - Fleas, not rats, were the cause of the spread of the plague that decimated Europe’s population during the Middle Ages, killing an estimated 25 million people.
 This disease exists until this day, but advances in the field of medicine make it rare nowadays or at least easy to treat.
 Patients develop fever, chills, weakness, headache, and swollen lymph nodes.
 This results from an infected flea bite.
-It should bet treated with the right antibiotics, otherwise, the bacteria can spread into the other parts of the body.
+It should be treated with the right antibiotics, otherwise, the bacteria can spread into the other parts of the body.

 Signs Of Fleas

 Fleas do not want to be discovered by us.
 They would rather be left alone, hiding in dark, shady places.
 Thus, we should be proactively looking for them.
 Look for fleas on your dog’s belly, armpits, ears, inner thighs, and tail.
 You may check your dog’s fur for the presence of flea feces.
 This comes in the form of brown specks of dirt.
 If you find them, grab a paper towel to test if these are indeed fecal matter to pick them off.
-If after a few minutes these specks spread out like bloodstains, then your dog has fleas.
+If after a few minutes, these specks spread out like bloodstains, then your dog has fleas.

 Flea Control